 The Best Defense is a Strong Offense

-Remember a few years back when New York City’s Department of Sanitation went on strike and refused to pick up garbage?
+You may remember in the early 2000’s New York City’s Department of Sanitation went on strike and refused to pick up garbage.
 After just a few days, there was so much accumulated garbage that it blocked sidewalks and spilled into the streets, impeding traffic.
 Worse yet was the stench.
 It was a great big ugly, stinking mess, and if not corrected, it would have eventually shut down the city.

 See what I’m getting at?